Like it? Add to favourites to compare and share

 The double bedroom has a comfortable and playfully designed round bed, patio doors to a (heated) Jacuzzi pool and shower room for a spa-like feel, alongside plenty of wardrobe space for stashing your belongings.
 Extra thoughtful features include air conditioning and Wi-Fi throughout the villa.
 If that wasn’t enough, there’s also an indoor heated pool with a Jacuzzi for use in the winter months.

-If you’d like to go exploring, there are local fish and meze restaurants, alongside markets and sandy Akyaka Beach within walking distance of the villa.
+If you’d like to go exploring, there are local fish and meze restaurants, alongside markets and beaches at Akyaka and Cinar within a short drive of the villa.
 With plenty to offer foodies, nature lovers and architecture buffs alike, Akyaka is an ideal holiday destination not only for small families but for those who want to explore the rich cultural heritage and natural beauty of this idyllic part of Turkey.

 What you should know…